 If you are a consultant/specialist/professor/senior researcher with PhD/ planning a sabbatical click here.

 If you are a Ugu health professional wishing for a Masters or a PhD click here.

 You will contribute to ground breaking implementation and research that will affect the health of millions of African women.
 You will be working in an international/South African work environment and will get to know other cultures, South African and African research history.
-The international work experience will add value to your future and might open doors to new opportunities.
-Accommodation for non-South Africans (for the first 3-6 months in SA) is only 600 meters from the beach.
-Previously people with the following professions have participated:
+The international work experience will add value to your future and can open doors to new opportunities.
+Accommodation for non-South Africans (for the first 3-6 months in SA) is only 600 metres from the beach.
+Previously, people with the following professions have participated:

 - Medical doctors and medical students

 - Nurses, public health workers and social workers

 - Administrators, development management officers and social economists